JohnAnthony/TROG/README.md

 liking to tweak colours to match how you like to play.
 If you are on an 8-colour terminal you can pass TROG the flag -8 to make it play nice.
-The game also expects at least an 80x25 terminal and can't operate on sizes smaller than that. the program will gracefully quit in such a situation.
+The game also expects at least an 80x25 terminal and can't operate on sizes smaller than that.
+The program will gracefully quit in such a situation.

 Resizing isn't supported.
 Please get your terminal to the size you want it before you start playing, else you will suffer from graphical anomalies.